 Be sure to seek out hulled barley, which has the germ and bran of this ancient grain intact.
-A cup of uncooked, hulled barley contains an impressive 31 grams of fibre, which translates into about 10g per cup of cooked barley.
+A cup of uncooked, hulled barley contains an impressive 31 grams, which translates into about 10g per cup of cooked barley.
 Use it as the base for a veggie-packed grain salad, or swap it for rice in your favourite dish.

 Popcorn (1.5g per cup)